bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 Instead of zooming in on calories and grams of protein, you should look at your top-level behaviours:

 * Did you plan and track your food today?
-* Did you eat out?
+* Did you eat out a lot?
-* Did you stay up late and sacrifice your sleep?
+* Did you stay up late last night?

 You can log those behaviours daily with your weight data and use machine learning to understand the most important ones.